Updated on Jun 21, 2019

 The installation will require you to download the main installation package for the application.
 It is distributed and available for downloads on the official community WordPress website.

-Once you press any of the “Download WordPress” buttons you will be redirected to the download page of the platform where by simply clicking on another “Download WordPress” button you will be able to download the installation archive.
+Once you press the Download WordPress button, you will be redirected to the download page of the platform where clicking on another similar button you will download the latest version of the installation archive.

 As soon as you access the installation wizard you will notice the message that there is no configuration file.
 It is ok and you have not done nothing wrong.
 This warning message is displayed where indeed there is no configuration file for the platform and it normal for the same to be displayed considering the fact that this is new installation.

-As you can see the next step is to inform you that the information you have entered related to your database is correct and the installation process can continue.
-Please click the “Run the install” button.
+As you can see, the next step is to inform you that the data you have entered related to your database is correct, and the installation process can continue.
+Please click the Run the install button.